The UK Government and OpenAI pact: Employers will need to level up their AI skills or be prepared to miss out

 Get Grounded in AI – run a half‑day foundations workshop to map where AI already touches your processes, spotlight privacy hotspots and introduce lightweight governance.

-Level Up Your AI Skills – move beyond experimentation with a targeted upskilling sprint: governance drills for managers, and sandbox time for frontline staff.
+Level Up Your AI Business Skills – move beyond experimentation with a targeted upskilling sprint: governance drills for managers, and sandbox time for frontline staff.

 References